Murata Jukō (村田珠光), born in Nara in 1423, is known as the founder of the Japanese tea ceremony.

 Before that it was the custom to use a painting of the Buddha or a work of art.
 But since then, a piece of calligraphy with a Zen saying has become the standard.

-His student Takeno Jōō would continue refining his wabicha style of the tea ceremony.
+His successor Takeno Jōō would continue refining his wabicha style of the tea ceremony.

 Takeno Jōō would later on pass this knowledge to his pupil Sen no Rikyū, who completed and perfected the Japanese tea ceremony.